martingehrke/finance/README.md

-# finance
+# Finance
-Collection of information and snippets about personal finance and beyond
+Collection of information and snippets about personal finance and beyond.